MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/index.md

 ## Key concepts

-- ***Event*** - Each message sent or received via PubSub is called an event.
+- **Event** - Each message sent or received via PubSub is called an event.
-- ***Topic*** - PubSub events are addressed based on Topics.
+- **Topic** - PubSub events are addressed based on Topics.
 A Topic is made up of three components:
-  - ***event namespace***
+  - **event namespace**
-  - ***event name***
+  - **event name**
-  - ***target entity***
+  - **target entity**
   Each published event has a specified topic and clients specify the topic they are interested in with each subscription.
-- ***Event Namespace*** - The namespace representing the category of an event.
+- **Event Namespace** - The namespace representing the category of an event.
 Standard PlayFab events reside under the `com.playfab` namespace.
 Custom events fall under the `com.playfab.events` namespace.
-- ***Event Name*** - The specific type of event.
+- **Event Name** - The specific type of event.
-- ***Target Entity*** - The target entity component of a topic indicates what entity the event is about.
+- **Target Entity** - The target entity component of a topic indicates what entity the event is about.
 It may or may not be the entity which is sending and/or receiving the event.

 ## Example

-Imagine you want to add a feature to your game which pops up a notification whenever one of a player's friends logs in.
-This can be done by leveraging the built-in `entity_logged_in` PlayStream event.
+Imagine you want to add a feature to your game that will pop up a notification whenever one of a player's friends logs in.
+This can be done by leveraging the built-in `entity_logged_in` **PlayStream** event.
 At a high level, you can set up this functionality in just a few steps:

 1. Use the [policy manager](pubsub-policies.md) to configure a policy which allows a player's friends to subscribe to their `entity_logged_in` events (Event Namespace = `com.playfab`, Event Name = `entity_logged_in`, Target Entity = `Player`).